 Platte River Recovery

-The program originated in 1994 when the three states and the Department of the Interior agreed to protect 10,000 acres of habitat and provide 130,000 to 150,000 additional acre feet of water in the Big Bend Reach, an 80-mile stretch of the Platte River between Overton and Chapman, NE.
+The program originated discussions in 1994, officially began in 2007 and will continue as is until 2032.
+Colorado, Wyoming, Nebraska and the U.S. Department of the Interior agreed to protect 10,000 acres of habitat in Nebraska by providing on average up to 150,000 additional acre feet of water annually to reduce shortages to the U.S. Fish and Wildlife Service (USFWS) target flows in the Big Bend Reach, an 80-mile stretch of the Platte River between Overton and Chapman, Neb.

 The Tamarack Project

 As part of the South Platte River recovery work by SPWRAP and the State of Colorado, the Tamarack Project of managed groundwater recharge increases river flows at key times to improve conditions for endangered species in the Platte River, while enhancing wildlife habitat at the Tamarack Ranch State Wildlife Area in Colorado.
 The project works through retiming of river flows by pumping/diverting water through wells next to the river and ditches into ponds located at key distances from the river at the Tamarack Ranch State Wildlife Area and on other private lands between Sterling and Julesburg.
 Water is pumped/diverted when Colorado demands are low and there is excess in the river.
 The water seeps into the ground recharging the tributary aquifer where groundwater is stored.
 The aquifer seeps this recharged water back to the river over time in a known amount contributing to PRRIP 10,000 acre-feet on average annually for shortage reduction to USFWS target flows.
 These managed groundwater recharge projects in Colorado also mitigate the effects on river flows from new water development in Colorado.